MarginOpenSource/community-strategies/margin_community_strategies/cycle_grid_martingale_strategy/readme.md

 To correctly count fees for MAKER and TAKER, you must set the custom fee level = 0.0% in the margin settings and set the FEE_MAKER and FEE_TAKER parameters.

-For a third currency fee, such as BNB on Binance, set FEE_IN_PAIR = False
+For a third currency fee, such as BNB on Binance, set FEE_IN_PAIR = True For fee processing for second currency only, like as KRAKEN, use FEE_SECOND = True

+Priority of parameters from smaller to larger is:
+* FEE_SECOND
+* FEE_IN_PAIR

 ### Telegram notification
 Basic information about the state of the bot, for example, about the start and results of the cycle,